 One more principal difference between libraries and frameworks is an inversion of control.
 It means that the framework uses (calls) functions of the user code and this user code is embedded in the default structure of the framework.
 When you work with a library, your code calls the library functions and then gets control.

+However, all these modern frameworks are basically pretty much the same and you should first note the local market demand, and secondly the scale and the specification of the project you need to develop.
 There are fewer Vue projects on the development market, and consequently, there is lower competition among coders.
 Also, you may have heard that Vue is an instrument to build your apps faster, but we won’t be so categorical, because it also depends on the expertise of the developer.

 React and Vue Similarities